DistributedDesigns/docs/reports/architecture/architecture.md

 Transactions will be sent to the load balancer at the TCP socket level, using a pre-defined serialization format very similar to what is provided in the workload files.

 ### Client front end
 A frontend server will host static-ish pages that allows clients to log in, view their accounts and execute trades.
-Interaction should ideally use REST but we'll probably end up sending data back and forth through web forms because it's faster to develop.
+Interaction should use REST but we'll probably end up sending data back and forth through web forms because it's faster to develop.
 Amount of polish and technology choice will heavily depend on how quickly we can scale to a full workload.
 Ideally, this should use a modern web development package like React or Vue.

 Web page will do cursory input sanitization and validation (e.g. reject a purchase for negative dollars but checks against user account quantities such as stock holdings will occur later.)